mswf/MeepMeep/lua/style_guide.md

 ***
 ### Code Conventions

+#### Horizontal Space
+For this project, configure your editor to always use tabs with 2 chars width.

 #### Classes
 Classes are written in UpperCamelCase.
 Always use ```self``` to name the first parameter of class initialization.
 #### Functions